rossetti/KSLBook/docs/05-Chapter5.md

 -   Apply smoothing techniques to $\bar{Y}_{\cdot j}$ for
     $j = 1, 2, \ldots, m$

--   Visually assess where the plots start to converge
+-   Visually assess where the plot start to converge

 Let's apply the Welch's procedure to the replications generated from the Lindley equation simulation.
 Using the 10 replications stored in a spreadsheet